-Most Congo Bar recipes I have seen specify a 9- by 13-inch baking pan for this amount of batter.
+Most Congo Bar recipes I’ve seen specify a 9- by 13-inch baking pan for this same amount of batter.
 That will make a very thin Congo Bar, which is not my preference.
 This Congo Bar is big, bold, and extra chewy.

-Note I prefer an 8- by 8-inch baking pan, but if you want a somewhat thinner Congo Bar, use a 9- by 9-inch baking pan.
+Note I prefer this 8- by 8-inch baking pan, but if you want a somewhat thinner Congo Bar, use a 9- by 9-inch baking pan.

 vegetable oil spray or unsalted butter, to coat the pan